 By equalizing the temperature of the mirror’s surface and the temperature of the water vapor, steam free mirrors prevent condensation on the glass.

-Some steam free mirrors accomplish warming the surface with a heating pad behind the mirror.
+Some steam-free mirrors accomplish warming the surface with a heating pad behind the mirror.
 Others use a low-tech method of adding a vessel of warm water behind the mirror.

 But no matter how these mirrors accomplish their anti-fog wizardry, they will make your life just a bit easier every single day.
+And if you want to amp up the magic in your bathroom even further, join the smart bathroom revolution.
+Learn more about smart showers, smart bathroom fans, smart toilets and touchless bathroom faucets.